Blast it Clean

 A turbo nozzle can decrease your cleaning time by 40% and is helpful for blasting away and removing stubborn stains.
 It provides added water pressure to break up greases and oil stains that aren't coming loose any other way.
 These can also be great for removing mold, mildew, and algae growth.

-For your safety, it's important to make sure the turbo nozzle is always in motion while you work, and never aim the stream anywhere near yourself or others.
+For your safety, it's important to make sure the turbo nozzle is always in motion while you work, and to never aim the stream anywhere near yourself or others.
 Avoid spraying any glass garden ornaments or decorative edging, as it could break them apart and cause injury or property damage.

 When time is of the essence and a turbo nozzle still isn't fast enough, a surface cleaner is the answer.
 They get the job done fast.
 They're not going to always be the solution to tough, settled in stains, but they'll cover more surface area in less time.